MrKumaPants/PokeNET/docs/ACTIONABLE_TASKS.md

 ## Success Criteria

 ### Minimum Viable Product (MVP)
-- ✅ All CRITICAL tasks complete
+- 🔄 All CRITICAL tasks complete (6 of 10 done - 60%)
-- ✅ All HIGH tasks complete
+- ⏳ All HIGH tasks complete (0 of 18 done)
-- ✅ 50%+ of MEDIUM tasks complete
+- ⏳ 50%+ of MEDIUM tasks complete (0 of 16 done)
-- ✅ Example content created
+- ⏳ Example content created
-- ✅ One complete battle playable
+- ⏳ One complete battle playable

 ### Production Ready
 - ✅ All CRITICAL, HIGH, MEDIUM tasks complete